socketsupply/socket/docs/api.md

 # Main Process
-When the main process is started, it is forwarded the arguments passed to the built binary.
-The location from which the main process is run will reveal its location on the file system.

-All methods, unless indicated, can also be run in the main process.
+When your new program runs, it will forward its arguments to the "main"/"back-end" process.

 # Render Process

 ## Methods
 The `system` object is a global (ie, `window.system`).